 Fill Out a Bid Retraction

-eBay understands that accidents happen and that occasionally a bid needs to be canceled.
-If you, your child, or your intoxicated friend bids on an item by mistake, follow these steps to have the bid canceled:
+Accidents happen.
+If you, your child, or an intoxicated friend bids on an item by mistake, follow these steps to have the bid canceled:

 - Review the conditions and time restrictions for canceling a bid in an auction-style listing.

 - If you feel you have a valid reason for canceling a bid, fill out a Bid Retraction.

 - Navigate to eBay's Resolution Center to find out how to access the Bid Retraction form on the eBay site if the link above doesn't work, or you otherwise have trouble locating the page.

 How to Cancel a Winning Auction Bid

 If you bid by mistake and actually won the item, the steps are different.
 Contact your seller through the eBay messaging system and explain that you want to cancel the sale.
 While sellers will be disappointed, most will honor the request and move on.
 Sellers only get a strike against them when they cancel sales because of damaged or missing inventory. eBay sellers cannot force buyers to pay, so if the seller makes any threatening or harassing statements, report them to eBay Customer Service.

 Best Offer is another situation where buyers may change their minds.
 Here again, sellers are not happy to hear that buyers want to cancel a sale.
 For many, eBay is how they earn their living.
 But buyers have the right to cancel a sale.
 Again, contact the seller and ask to cancel the transaction.
 Neither trading partner will be able to leave the other feedback since the transaction isn't completed and money isn't exchanged.